kubernetes/website/docs/tasks/administer-cluster/cpu-constraint-namespace.md

 from the LimitRange.
 * [Configure Memory and CPU Quotas for a Namespace](/docs/tasks/administer-cluster/quota-memory-cpu-namespace) At this point, your Container might be running or it might not be running.
-Recall that a prerequisite for this task is that your Nodes have at least 1 CPU.
-If each of your Nodes has only 1 CPU, then there might not be enough allocatable CPU on any Node to accommodate a request of 800 millicpu.
-If you happen to be using Nodes with 2 CPU, then you probably have enough CPU to accommodate the 800 millicpu request.
+Recall that a prerequisite for this task is that your Nodes have at least 1 cpu.
+If each of your Nodes has only 1 cpu, then there might not be enough allocatable CPU on any Node to accommodate a request of 800 millicpu.
+If you happen to be using Nodes with 2 cpu, then you probably have enough CPU to accommodate the 800 millicpu request.

 Delete your Pod: